 The best season to visit Font is from March to May and September to October.
 Climbing in winter is possible but the chance of rain and snow is rather high.
 Summer is usually too warm for climbing but if you don't mind climbing in high temperatures it's of course possible to find shady crags.
 Remember that it's completely forbidden to climb on wet sandstone as it breaks very easily!

 When it comes to accommodation, there's plenty of options to choose from including hotels, "gites" and campsites.
 As the climbing is rather spread out, you might want to check the distance from the accommodation to the nearest sectors or to the ones you definitely want to visit during your trip.
 Below in the map you'll find examples of great climber friendly accommodations situated very close to the boulder areas.

-Besides all the route information, the constantly growing 27 Crags Premium topos offer GPS navigation and offline use in the app.
+These topos in 27 Crags offer the most complete guidebook of Fontainebleau there is.
+Besides all the route information, the constantly growing 27 Crags Premium topos have GPS coordinates for each boulder and offline use in the app.
 These guarantee you won't get lost while navigating to the right rock and that bad internet connection won't stop you browsing the topos!